tedybeir/SuperSquiggles/README.md

 # SuperSquiggles
-The repository of the SuperSquiggle Project for [cennznet grant](https://gitcoin.co/issue/cennznet/grants/9/100026471)
+Repository of the SuperSquiggle Project for [cennznet grant](https://gitcoin.co/issue/cennznet/grants/9/100026471)
+SuperSquiggle is a GenerativeArt project who have endless squiggle possibility
-🔥 <span style="color:red" style="">You can generate your SuperSquiggle </span> ➡ [here](https://preview.p5js.org/tedybeir/present/TZF8xmTcw) ⬅  🔥
+🔥 <span style="color:red">You can generate your SuperSquiggle </span> ➡ [HERE](https://preview.p5js.org/tedybeir/present/TZF8xmTcw) ⬅  🔥
+(*refresh the page for generate another*)
 ![squigglegif](https://github.com/tedybeir/SuperSquiggles/blob/main/squiggle.gif)

 # Technical Overview

 But how the SuperSquiggle are generated ?
-For this we use the [P5js](https://p5js.org/) library
+We use the [P5js](https://p5js.org/) library
 P5js is processing library for javascript who permit to create shape and more with javascript code

-Each squiggle is in fact a following of many circle who have different colors , high and interval
+Each squiggle is in fact just a following of many circle who have different colors , high and interval
 The generation of one squiggle is made by a function who take 3 arguments :

 1. __colorseed__ for generate different color